masefa11/swe3313Project/Technology-Description.md

 ## Planning
 ### • YouTrack
 We were assigned to use YouTrack to create Gantt charts and Project plans to pace our team throughout this entire process.
+It offers a range of features that can greatly benefit software development teams and other project-based workflows.

 ### • GitHub
 a popular platform for version control and collaboration offers numerous advantages for individuals and teams working on software development projects.
 We will be using it to create our outline which includes: Team members' resumes, Project plan, assignments, and Technology Description.